 Introduction to PostgreSQL Copy Database

 We can copy the database whenever needed.
 There are various scenarios where we need In PostgreSQL Copy Database, from one server to another server or within the same server.
-The database copy operation is useful in many cases such as testing where we just make a copy of the database and work on it without affecting original database copy.
-We can create a dump file for a database if it has a big size and later we can restore it to the remote server as per the requirements.
+The database copy operation is useful in many cases, such as testing, where we make a copy of the database and work on it without affecting the original database copy.
+We can create a dump file for a database if it has a big size, and later we can restore it to the remote server as per the requirements.
 The time required to create a copy depends upon the size of the database, it may take longer time if the original database is having a bigger size.
-We can use the utility program named ‘pg_dump ‘ provided by PostgreSQL for dumping the database to the file.
-This will not block any other database operations while we are using pg_dump command.
+We can dump the database into the file using the utility program ‘pg_dump’ provided by PostgreSQL.
+This will not block any other database operations while we are using the pg_dump command.

 How to copy the database in PostgreSQL?